School design: reimagining the learning space

 “Kindergartens and nurseries are places dedicated to education—not simply a playground,” says Hibino.
 “Through the design we want to inspire children to study and gain knowledge from their environment, stimulate their creativity, and increase their physical and moral strength.
 The best design is one that encourages children to grow and mature.”

 This is architecture that puts the fun into function and incorporates playfulness in creative and wonderful ways.
-Youji no Shiro’s design includes many elements that stimulate open-ended play, such as large blackboard walls, indoor sandpits, and built-in nooks and cubbies where kids can hide out.
+Youji no Shiro’s design includes elements to stimulate open-ended play, such as large blackboard walls, indoor sandpits, and built-in nooks and cubbies where kids can hide out.
 While many of these features are designed with a specific purpose in mind, Hibino says they refrain from telling children how to use them.
 Being their creative, unstructured selves, kids will often come up with new ways to use a particular feature that the architects didn’t anticipate.

 “The way the kids use the facility is always beyond our imagination,” he says.
 “You can tell kids have plenty of imagination and also that they are challenging themselves to create new ways to play.
 Most adults will say, ‘Don’t do that!’ to stop kids doing anything outside of expectations.
 I’m not surprised by kids’ creativity but I am surprised by the adults who are trying to stop it.”

-In Youji no Shiro’s design, the boundaries between indoors and outdoors are often blurred: classrooms are located around central courtyards, walls slide back to create open-air learning spaces and large windows look out onto a beautiful view.
+In Youji no Shiro’s design, the boundaries between indoors and outdoors are often blurred.
+Classrooms are located around central courtyards, walls slide back to create open-air learning spaces and large windows look out onto a beautiful view.
 This connection to nature is central to the company’s design philosophy.

 “Especially in the big cities, it’s difficult for children to find places where they can commune with nature,” says Hibino.
 “The knowledge kids learn from indoor toys is limited because they don’t change.
 But they can keep playing and learning from nature because it is always changing.
 I think it’s very important to let kids connect with nature as much as possible.”